sallen12/epit/README.md

 The tests are based on *e-values*.
 The larger the e-value `e`, the more evidence against the null hypothesis (more evidence against probabilistic calibration), and `1/e` is a valid p-value.
-Interpretation: If we would bet 1 dollar against the hypothesis that `F2` is probabilistically calibrated, then after n = 730 days, we would have turned this 1 dollar into 95’168 dollars.
+Interpretation: If we bet 1 dollar against the hypothesis that `F2` is probabilistically calibrated, then after n = 730 days, we would have turned this 1 dollar into 95’168 dollars.
 For `F1`, we would only remain with 0.0033 dollars…

 ``` r
 # transform into p-values